 Greeters

 A night out at the theatre should be an “event” for the patron.
 To help set that mood from the moment the playgoer enters the building, volunteer greeters are stationed at each of the three public entrances to the Playhouse.
 As patrons arrive, Greeters hold the door open, offer a friendly greeting and point out the Box Office and the performance locations.
-If someone needs assistance climbing or descending steps, an ambassador is nearby to help.
-Greeters arrive one hour prior to curtain time, check in with the Box Office, and remain at their posts until five minutes before the curtain.
+If a patron needs assistance or has a question, Greeters are nearby to help or point them in the right direction.
+Greeters arrive 45 minutes prior to curtain time, check in with the Box Office, and remain at their posts until five minutes before the curtain.
+After the show, Greeters return to their assigned post for 15 minutes and then check out with the box office before leaving.
+They can then report any feedback they heard as patrons exit the building.
 Subject to availability, each Greeter is given one complimentary seat for that evening’s performance.
-A volunteer schedules Greeters for the entire season in July of each calendar year.
+The schedule where Greeters sign up for the entire season takes place no later than August of each calendar year.
+Contact Jennie Mathisen at the OCP Box Office if you have any additional questions.

 Backstage